yugt/GRE-Sample-Writing/README.md

 environment–a description that applies to the vast majority of corporations.

-Is it a bad thing to have a corporation negatively affact the environment (and by extension, its inhabitants)?
+Is it a bad thing to have a corporation negatively affect the environment (and by extension, its inhabitants)?
 To pump noxious fumes into the atmosphere as a by-product of its manufacturing process?
 Of course, and this is why agencies such as the EPA were established and